Yaulthoon/Quiz-Maker/README.md

 # Quiz-Maker
 WIP single-page application that will allow users to craft their own web quiz without requiring prior programming knowledge.
-App is mostly complete.
+App is nearing completion with the final page left to construct and QOL changes to implement.

 # Short-term goals
 1. Clean up the spacing on the javascript file.